About Newark

 Jail & Inmate Records

-The Licking County Justice Center serves as the main detention facility for the county.
+The Licking County Justice Center is the main detention facility for Licking County.
 All individuals arrested within county boundaries are processed here, undergoing photographing and fingerprinting during the booking process.
-Those seeking inmate information can use the online lookup tool available through the Licking County Sheriff's Office website.
 Visitation at the facility requires advance scheduling, and visitors must follow strict guidelines.
 Bond and bail procedures follow Ohio state law, with detainees allowed to post bail as set by the court to secure release while awaiting trial.

 Arrest Records